codehugger/heliumqa-document-formats/helium_analysis_results_document.md

 Instead of lazily just using `name`, we should try state the purpose explicitly in the variable name.
 A good example of this is a person.
 A person certainly has a name but before using name think about this.
 Am I 100% sure that I will never refer to `full_name`, `first_name` or `last_name`?
 Because if you are not 100% sure you might end up adding attributes creating an ambiguous context where `name` might mean the `full_name` or .

 As you can see, the variable name `name` can usually be stated more explicitly like `first_name` or a `last_name`.
-However, don't overthink it and remember that keep-it-simple-stupid (KISS) be considered first.
+However, don't overthink it and remember that keep-it-simple-stupid (KISS) should always be considered first.

 ### We use snake_case